Skip to main content

 Add a moisturizer that supports the routine

 A moisturizer gives the routine a clear comfort-focused middle step.
-The right future recommendation should explain finish, texture, and how it layers.
+Helpful product guidance should explain finish, texture, and how it layers.

 Readers may prefer a soft cream, a lighter gel-cream, or a richer texture depending on skin feel and personal preference.